Philadelphia Flyers: 1974–75 Stanley Cup champions

 Bob McCammon, who had just coached the Flyers' first year American Hockey League (AHL) Maine Mariners farm club to a Calder Cup title, replaced Fred Shero behind the bench.
 After a slow start in 1978–79, the Flyers switched McCammon with Pat Quinn, Shero's previous assistant coach, who had replaced McCammon with the Mariners.
 Adding to the problems, Bernie Parent suffered a career-ending eye injury.
 The Flyers rallied under Quinn and finished in second place.
 Matched up against the Vancouver Canucks in the preliminary round, the Flyers won the series in three games.
-The Flyers' season came to an end against Fred Shero's Rangers in a five-game quarterfinal loss.
+The Flyers' season came to an end against Fred Shero's Rangers in a five-game quarterfinals loss.

 The Flyers began the 1979–80 season with a somewhat controversial move by naming Clarke a playing assistant coach and giving the captaincy to Mel Bridgman.
 While Clarke was against this initially, he accepted his new role.
 The Flyers went undefeated for a North American professional sports record 35-straight games (25–0–10), before losing 7–1 to the Minnesota North Stars, a record that still stands to this day.
 The streak started after the team was 1–1 on October 14, and ended on January 7, 1980.
 In doing so, the Flyers wrapped up the Patrick Division title with 14 games to spare and the first overall seed in the playoffs.
-Their regular-season success continued into the playoffs, as the Flyers swept a young Wayne Gretzky and his Edmonton Oilers in the first round, then went on to get revenge against Fred "The Fog" Shero and his Rangers by beating them in five before disposing of Minnesota in five to lock up a berth in the Stanley Cup Finals.
+Their regular season success continued into the playoffs, as the Flyers swept a young Wayne Gretzky and his Edmonton Oilers in the first round, then went on to get revenge against Fred "The Fog" Shero and his Rangers by beating them in five before disposing of Minnesota in five to lock up a berth in the Stanley Cup Final.
 Facing the Islanders for the Cup, the Flyers ultimately lost in six games on Bob Nystrom's overtime Stanley Cup-winning goal.
-The end result of the series was marred by controversy, as the Islanders were offside on the play that resulted in their second goal, but the call was not made.
+The result of the series was marred by controversy, as the Islanders were offside on the play that resulted in their second goal, but the call was not made.
 Linesman Leon Stickle admitted after the game that he had blown the call.
 After a tough, five-game preliminary round series win against the Quebec Nordiques, the team's 1980–81 season came to an end as they lost in the quarterfinals to the Calgary Flames in seven games.